ppy/osu-wiki/news/2025/2025-07-11-osucatch-world-cup-2025-semifinals-recap.md

     </audio>
 </div>

 We started off strong with [SUTEGORO](https://osu.ppy.sh/beatmapsets/2395265#fruits/5187955) by [Marmalade butcher](https://osu.ppy.sh/beatmaps/artists/220).
-Mapped by the Polish duo consisting of ::Mniam::{ user=6050530 } and [Malai](https://osu.ppy.sh/users/4863096), this explosive math rock track was done justice with a Hidden pick that caught many players off guard.
+Mapped by the Polish duo consisting of ::Mniam::{ user=6050530 } and ::Malai::{ user=4863096 }, this explosive math rock track was done justice with a Hidden pick that caught many players off guard.
 Reflecting the calculated chaos of the instrumentals, the map combines repeated antiflows, inconsistent spacings, and 1/16 hyperwalks, resulting in a pick that even the strongest teams struggled to keep up with.

-Also, be sure to check out the beautiful photography by ::Amphy::{ user=10762223 }, edited by [hourius](https://osu.ppy.sh/users/12580298) used for the background art!
+Also, be sure to check out the beautiful photography by ::Amphy::{ user=10762223 }, edited by ::hourius::{ user=12580298 } used for the background art!

 [![](/wiki/shared/news/2025-07-11-osucatch-world-cup-2025-semifinals-recap/SidebySide_Banner.png)](https://osu.ppy.sh/beatmapsets/2395293#fruits/5188100)